crytic/properties/tests/ERC4626/hardhat/README.md

 Test harness is `Echidna4626Harness`

-To run tests, use `npm run echidna4626` or `echidna-test . --contract Echidna4626Harness --config ./echidna.yaml`
+To run tests, use `npm run echidna4626` or `echidna . --contract Echidna4626Harness --config ./echidna.yaml`